Useful information for carers or families of anyone with a chronic health condition

 Hard copies 1800 050 009 quote product number FACSIA 0770.0801

-Around 4,000 carers described their experience in submissions to Carer Payment (child) Review Taskforce.
-Read stories from 19 carers whose children have a severe disability, medical condition or terminal illness, from initial diagnosis to the complexities of life day-to-day.
+Stories from 19 carers whose kids have a severe disability, medical condition or terminal illness.
+Stories told from initial diagnosis to the complexities of life day-to-day.

 Supportive Care for Kidney Disease click link